alex-paterson/react-loading-indicator-component/README.md

 var store = require('./store').configureStore();
 import Main from './components/Main';
+import Loader from './components/Loader';

 import {
   LoadingComponent
 } from 'react-loading-indicator-component';

-// You can initialise a LoadingComponent with an optional 3rd argument, which becomes its loadingId.
-With loadingIds (perhaps provided by an enumeration) you can easily control all LoadingComponents from anywhere that can dispatch actions. var MainComponent = LoadingComponent(Main, Loader);
+// You can initialise a LoadingComponent with an optional 3rd argument, a string
+// which becomes its loadingId.
+With loadingIds (perhaps provided by an
+// enumeration) you can easily control all LoadingComponents from anywhere that
+// can dispatch actions.
+var MainComponent = LoadingComponent(Main, Loader);

 ReactDOM.render(